CKStudios2018/OpenSource-uTube/README.md

 - Upload your video to our site.
 - It gets compressed af, then stored on our servers.
-- Whenever someone wants to watch that video, it gets decompressed live, so as you watch it, it comes clear. (this may cause issues, such as excessive buffering, but I was couldn't figure any other way)
+- Whenever someone wants to watch that video, it gets decompressed live, so as you watch it, it comes clear. (this may cause issues, such as excessive buffering, but [V1RU5](https://github.com/jodri-code) couldn't figure any other way)
 - Anyone who know how to fix pls do